bdarcus/csl-next-attic/csl-next.md

 A `list` describes how to format a delimited list of strings to final output string.
 When a `list` is empty, it does not render.

+A `list` may include optional `group-by` or `sort` attributes, which configure grouping and sorting respectively.

-#### Text
+#### Reference

-A `text` element places a variable or template string output in a sequence, and formats it with surrounding punctuation, fonts, etc.
+A `reference` element places a variable or template string output in a sequence, and formats it with surrounding punctuation, fonts, etc.

 ### Rendering Attributes